 1. All structures and manufactured housing erected or placed in the Town of Bristol shall be set back fifty (50) feet from the edge of the traveled way of any public or private road and ten (10) feet from any boundary (see Ordinance adopted March 3, 1979).
 No structure or manufactured housing erected prior to March 3, 1979 which is less than the required setback from the edge of the traveled way of any public or private road or any boundary shall be expanded toward that traveled way or boundary.
-Such a structure may be added to or expanded pursuant to a permit issued by the Planning Board provided that the addition or expansion does not further reduce a non-conforming setback (see Ordinance adopted March 3, 1979 as amended March 11, 1996).

 - 2. The Selectmen may approve a permit for a public building or to an owner of a residential dwelling for the purpose of making the public building or the dwelling accessible to a person with a disability who resides in or regularly uses the public building or the dwelling.
 The Selectmen shall restrict any permit granted under this section solely to the installation of equipment or the reasonable construction of structures necessary for access to or egress from the public building or the dwelling by the person with the disability and regardless of the setback to any boundary or public road.
 The Selectmen may impose conditions on the permit including limiting the permit to the duration of the disability or to the time that the person with the disability uses the public building or uses or lives in the dwelling.
-The term "structures necessary for access to or egress from the public building or the dwelling" shall include railing, wall or roof systems necessary for the safety or effectiveness of the structure. - 3.
+The term "structures necessary for access to or egress from the public building or the safety or effectiveness of the structure. - 3.
 The setback for a temporary structure of less than 200 square feet, such as a school bus stop shelter, a farm stand or other seasonal use structure, may be reduced to 15 feet from the edge of the traveled way of any public or private road, provided that the structure does not have poured-in-place concrete foundation or other feature which would make the structure incapable of being easily moved.
 If the Board of Selectmen approves a special exception for any of these uses, a condition of approval shall be that the structure will be relocated to a distance of at least 50 feet from the edge of the traveled way of any public or private road once the structure is no longer being used for any of these uses.